♯P-complete: Easy problems with hard counting versions

 Some #P-complete problems correspond to easy (polynomial time) problems.
 Determining the satisfiability of a Boolean formula in disjunctive normal form is easy: such a formula is satisfiable if and only if it contains a satisfiable conjunction (one that does not contain a variable and its negation), whereas counting the number of satisfying assignments is #P-complete.
 Furthermore, deciding 2-satisfiability is easy compared to counting the number of satisfying assignments.
 Topologically sorting is easy in contrast to counting the number of topological sortings.
 A single perfect matching can be found in polynomial time, but counting all perfect matchings is #P-complete.
-The perfect matching counting problem was the first counting problem corresponding to an easy P problem shown to be #P-complete, in a 1979 paper by Leslie Valiant which also defined the class #P and the #P-complete problems for the first time.
+The perfect matching counting problem was the first counting problem corresponding to an easy decision problem shown to be #P-complete, in a 1979 paper by Leslie Valiant that also defined the class #P and the #P-complete problems for the first time.

 Approximation

 There are probabilistic algorithms that return good approximations to some #P-complete problems with high probability.
 This is one of the demonstrations of the power of probabilistic algorithms.

 Many #P-complete problems have a fully polynomial-time randomized approximation scheme, or "FPRAS," which, informally, will produce with high probability an approximation to an arbitrary degree of accuracy, in time that is polynomial with respect to both the size of the problem and the degree of accuracy required.
-Jerrum, Valiant, and Vazirani showed that every #P-complete problem either has an FPRAS, or is essentially impossible to approximate; if there is any polynomial-time algorithm which consistently produces an approximation of a #P-complete problem which is within a polynomial ratio in the size of the input of the exact answer, then that algorithm can be used to construct an FPRAS.
+Jerrum, Valiant, and Vazirani showed that every #P-complete problem either has an FPRAS, or is essentially impossible to approximate; if there is any polynomial-time algorithm that consistently produces an approximation of a #P-complete problem that is within a polynomial ratio in the size of the input of the exact answer, then that algorithm can be used to construct an FPRAS.